Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas

-The fully digital architecture-based system has $M$ conventional antennas spaced with half wavelength at the BS.
-The $M$ antenna elements are placed in a uniform planar array and each element is connected with an independent RF chain \cite{2010Noncooperative,2013Hoydis,2020mmw}.
+In the fully digital architecture-based system, each antenna element is connected with an independent RF chain \cite{2010Noncooperative,2013Hoydis,2020mmw}.
 For the case with instantaneous CSI, the achievable EE is given by

 In \eqref{eq:conven_EE}, we use similar notations $\xi_u^{-1}$, $\tr{\bP_u}$ $W_{\text{c},u}$, $W_{\text{S}}$, and $W_{\text{BS}}$ as the EE model in \eqref{eq:power_consumption_model}.
-The major difference from \eqref{eq:power_consumption_model} is that $W_{\text{S}}$ is multiplied by $M$ in \eqref{eq:conven_EE} as the number of the required RF chains is equal to the number of antenna elements in the fully digital architecture.
+The main components of the total power consumption are listed in \tabref{tab:power}.
+The major difference from \eqref{eq:power_consumption_model} is that $W_{\text{S}}$ is multiplied by $M$ in \eqref{eq:conven_EE}, as the number of required RF chains is equal to that of antenna elements in the fully digital architecture.
 In addition, for the case with statistical CSI, a similar EE model can be obtained.